Milan is not a place to be explored in just a one day of visit. It is not all about the Duomo. Or The Last Supper painting by Da Vinci.

 If you are on a budget, do not worry.
 There is a nice place to do a short shopping right opposite the Garden, Carrefour supermarket!

 This garden is dedicated to the Inventor Alessandro Volta.
 Behind the garden, you will also find a small museum of Volta.

 I do not deny.
-But this offers less chances to play in water.
-Remember, the theme of the post is to play in water.
+But this offers fewer chances to play in the water.
+Remember, the theme of the post is to play in the water.

 So, my personal recommendation would be to get to Como and walk around these garden, have some nice Cappucino in the nearby restaurants and head to the Ferry.
 Get a ticket and board the Ferry to Bellagio.

 Once you reach Bellagio by Ferry spend some time enjoying the nice Gelato there.
 The town is also interesting with many roads and steps interlinked.
 I am sure you will enjoy walking on that mixture of stairs and streets, the views are nothing that can be expressed in words.